 - What medications do you take?

 George Solomon, M.D. has 21+ years of experience in corrective, aesthetic, and regenerative cosmetic techniques.
-Board-certified in cosmetic surgery, Dr. Solomon has trained with leading physicians from around the globe.
+Top cosmetic surgeon in cosmetic surgery, Dr. Solomon has trained with leading physicians from around the globe.

 In addition to treating axillary hyperhidrosis, the doctor specializes in numerous cosmetic procedures, such as facelifts, tummy tucks, liposuction, fat transfer, arm lifts, breast augmentation, and hair transplants.
 Dr. Solomon also excels in non-surgical techniques, detailed here.

-You can be confident of the care you receive at Solomon Cosmetic Center.
+You can be confident of the care you receive at [primary_practice].
 Dr. Solomon thoroughly explains procedures and patiently answers questions.
 He wants you to feel entirely comfortable with your decisions.
 Testifying to the doctor’s skill and caring bedside manner, here are grateful comments by our patients.

 Located in Palm Harbor, Florida, Solomon Cosmetic Center serves residents in greater Tampa, including the cities of Dunedin, Clearwater, Tarpon Springs, Citrus Park, Jasmine Estates, Largo, and Pinellas Park.